Close-up of the large, red wheels of a historic locomotive.

 Rail Transport

 Railroads perfectly embody the inextricable link between the history of technology and the history of everyday life.
-In its exhibition “Trains, Locomotives, and People,” the Deutsches Technikmuseum focuses on the history of important rail vehicles and the people whose lives were touched by the railroad.
+In its permanent exhibition on rail transport, the Deutsches Technikmuseum focuses on the history of important rail vehicles and the people whose lives were touched by the railroad.

 Zwei Frauen laufen von rechts nach links durch das Bild.
 Rechts hinter ihnen ist der Bogen eines alten Portals erkennbar.
 Direkt hinter ihnen befindet sich eine Wand, die mit einer rot eingefärbten Fotografie des Anhalter Bahnhofs bedruckt ist.
 Links in diesem Foto befindet sich ein Textfeld mit der Aufschrift: „Eisenbahn: Revolution und Alltag“.